Why is Sonia Sotomayor famous?

 Born to poor immigrants from Puerto Rico, young Sonia grew up in a mostly dysfunctional Spanish-speaking household in the projects of inner-city New York.
 A diligent student who was fascinated by the law from a young age, financial assistance and affirmative action programs helped her enroll in Princeton University and later Harvard Law School, where she earned a doctorate of law in 1979.
-Returning to New York, she worked several years for the famed Democrat district attorney Robert Morgenthau (b.
-1919) before joining the firm of Pavia & Harcourt as a partner specializing in international corporate law.
+Returning to New York, she worked several years for the famed Democrat district attorney Robert Morgenthau (1919-2019) before joining the firm of Pavia & Harcourt as a partner specializing in international corporate law.

-In 1992, the administration of President George H. W. Bush (b.
-1924) made Sotomayor a federal trial judge for the New York’s Southern District, and six years later she was promoted by President Bill Clinton (b.
+In 1992, the administration of President George H. W. Bush (1924-2018) made Sotomayor a federal trial judge for the New York’s Southern District, and six years later she was promoted by President Bill Clinton (b.
 1946) to serve as one of 13 judges on the New York-based U.S. Second Circuit Court of Appeals.
 In 2009, following the retirement of Supreme Court Justice David Souter (b.
 1939), a third president, Barack Obama (b.
 1961) appointed her as Souter’s replacement, making Sotomayor the first Latino-American to ever serve on the United States Supreme Court — and only the third woman.

-Appointed by a Democratic president to replace one of the Supreme Court’s most reliably liberal judges, Sotomayor has proven a predictably progressive vote on the nine-member court, and has voiced generally left-of-center opinions on controversial matters like the death penalty, same-sex marriage, and separation of church and state.
+Appointed by a Democratic president to replace one of the Supreme Court’s most reliably liberal judges, Sotomayor has proven a predictably progressive vote on the nine-member court, and has voiced generally left-of-center opinions on controversial matters like the death penalty, LGBT rights, and separation of church and state.
 Though she remains a foe of conservatives (only nine of 40 Senate Republicans voted to approve her appointment), her status as a groundbreaking figure for the Hispanic community and a forceful advocate for progressive legal philosophy guarantees she is likely to remain an iconic figure of American history for decades to come.

 What is Sonia Sotmayor like?